serkanishchi/Getting-and-Cleaning-Data-/README.md

 names(dataset)<-columnNames
 ```

-### Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+### Create a second, independent tidy data set with the average of each variable for each activity and each subject
 Group the dataset by subject ID and activity and calculate mean for all subgroups.
 ```
 secondDataset<-dataset %>%